 Device Hero Layout

 Centered flat device with a strong headline above.
-The product-forward hook layout: ~90% of viewers see frame 1, this is the layout that earns the install decision.
+The product-forward hook layout: frame 1 is the one screenshot almost every App Store visitor sees before deciding.

 What is the device hero layout?